3T MRI Cost: High-Field MRI Pricing 2026

 - Cardiac MRI.
 3T cardiac MRI offers higher temporal and spatial resolution for tissue characterisation, though 1.5T remains fully diagnostic for most cardiac indications.

-For these indications, the price premium for 3T (typically 10 to 25 percent) is often worth paying.
-For routine knee, shoulder, ankle, lumbar spine MRI, the price premium adds cost without meaningfully changing the diagnostic report.
+For these indications, paying a site-set premium for 3T (where one is charged at all) is often worth it.
+For routine knee, shoulder, ankle, lumbar spine MRI, a premium adds cost without meaningfully changing the diagnostic report.

 UK 3T MRI pricing in detail